geoserver/geoserver.github.io/_posts/2022-10-19-geoserver-2-22-RC-released.md

 **Contact Information**

-Contact information now include welcome message to be used as introduction on the welcome page for the global services.
+Contact information now includes a welcome message to be used as introduction on the welcome page for the global services.
 Editing the contact details for a workspace will override this introduction for visitors viewing the workspace services.

 To customize the welcome page header introduction contact information *welcome* is required.
 To customize the welcome page header *For more information visit* link both  *organization* and *online resource* is required.
 If this information is not provided the sentence linking to your organization will not be shown in the header.